-Under the terms of the agreements with the 13 shareholders of BNL described above, BNP Paribas paid approximately ε 4.3 billion in cash to acquire 48% of BNL's share capital.
-It has now launched a public offer to acquire the remaining outstanding shares (including shares of savings stock) at the same price of ε 2.925 per share and under the same conditions, also in cash.
+Under the terms of the agreements with the 13 shareholders of BNL described above, BNP Paribas paid approximately $\epsilon$ 4.3 billion in cash to acquire 48% of BNL's share capital.
+It then launched a public offer to acquire the remaining outstanding shares (including shares of savings stock) at the same price of $\epsilon$ 2.925 per share (later increased to $\epsilon$ 2.9275 per share) under the same conditions, also in cash.
+This resulted in a payment by BNP Paribas at the close of the public offer of $\epsilon$ 3.7 billion in cash.